marlonbernardes/tripmind/docs/PROJECT_STATUS.md

 Timeline changes
 - [x] SVG icons for every row in the page (i.e for flights, notes, hotels, events, transport)
 - [x] Change “Config” tab to “Preferences”
-- [ ] BUG: When you are adding a new activity but then you click to detail (i.e on a row) it doesn’t detail the activity
+- [x] BUG: When you are adding a new activity but then you click to detail (i.e on a row) it doesn’t detail the activity
 - [x] Change header “Trips” to “My Trips” and “Plan” to something else (suggest please)
 - [ ] Add button to “Delete” a trip.
 A new modal needs to be shown as this operation is irreversible.
+It should redirect users to /trips page.
 - [ ] When adding an activity, it should use the current context to populate the fields in the add activity screen.
     - For example:
         - when adding a flight, it should populate the “From” section and “Departure day”.
 W